 FTP is a technology that transfers files more efficiently than standard HTML web browsers, decreasing your upload/download times anywhere from 20-60%.

-Egnyte is compatible with most FTP clients; we support FTPS (File Transfer Protocol over implicit TLS/SSL) and FTPES (File Transfer Protocol over explicit TLS/SSL); we do not currently support SFTP (Secure File Transfer Protocol).
-Please also note that we do not support the ASCII transfer mode; please use the binary mode instead.
+Egnyte is compatible with most FTP clients; we support FTPS (File Transfer Protocol over implicit TLS/SSL) and FTPES (File Transfer Protocol over explicit TLS/SSL); we are currently running a beta program for SFTP (Secure File Transfer Protocol).
+Please note that we do not support the ASCII transfer mode; please use the binary mode instead.

 Want a seamless migration experience?
 Use Egnyte's Cloud Migration Manager!
 Migrate your files, folders, and permissions from an on-premises server to Egnyte with an intuitive UI.